darcamo/remarkjs_template/README.md

 - `qrcode`: has no argument but must have content containing the text to convert to a QR code.
 The content usually is just a URL.
 - `today`: has no arguments and no content.
 It is simply replaced by today's date.

+## Mathjax

+Mathematical equations can be typeset using LaTeX notation and are rendered by [MathJax](http://docs.mathjax.org/).
+For display equations use two dollar signs as delimiters like in LaTeX.
+For inline equations use `\$` as delimiter.
+If you want to change the inline delimiter just modify the `js/configure_mathjax.js` file.

+Some LaTeX macros are defined for easier typing.
+For instance, a common notation is using boldface lower case for vectors and boldcase uppercase for matrices.
+A series of `vtX` and `mtX` macros are defined for each letter in the alphabet (as well as some Greek letters).
+For instance, instead of typing `\mathbf{y}` to write a `y` vector, we can use `\vtY`. a a `Y` matrix we can use `\mtY`.
+Similar macros are defined for sets (which are written as `\stX` and replaced by `\mathcal{X}`) and blackboard letters (which are written as `\bbX` and replaced by `\mathbb{X}`).